 What are the most common results in football?
 How many goals do teams score before the half time comparing to the full time?
 If you are a true football punter, then you must know how important it is to know answers to these questions.
 Not only score prediction is a tough-to-master craft, but it is also a great tool that will definitely help you become a better punter.
 Let us share our knowledge about the art of score prediction in football.

 Predicting the score

-And the answer is...a draw.
-What is more, while a 1-1 draw is considered the most popular outcome in football history, the 0-0 draw is the most popular score at the half time of the game.
-If one had not watched any football match he would think that this is a boring, meaningless sport.
-But we all know that it is absolutely the opposite, as the discipline is not only the most popular sport on the planet but the most popular form of entertainment overall.
+Not going to keep you guessing any longer, the answer is, surprisingly, the draw.
+What is more, while a 1:1 draw is widely considered the most common final score in football history, the 0:0 one appears to be the most popular score at the half time.
+If you would’ve told this a person who has never watched a single football match, they would most likely say that football is the most boring and meaningless sport.
+Well, we all know the absolute opposite, this discipline is not only the most popular sport on the entire planet but also the most frequently chosen form of activity.

-The comparison of the results in different leagues
+The comparison of the scores from different leagues

 Analysis of the statistics

 Looking at the provided data, one could notice that a draw is a very common outcome both at the half time and at the end of a match.
 The same research of more than several thousand football matches shows that the average odds for a draw offered by the top online bookmakers is 3.24 (56/25), while the average odds of 8.11 (711/100) are offered for a goalless (0:0) draw, along with the average betting odds of 7.25 (25/4) for a 1:1 draw.